Graciano García García: Awards and honours

 Graciano García was awarded the Order of Civil Merit by the King of Spain in 1984.
 He was given the keys to the city of Oviedo in 1995, having already been named Asturian Person of the Year by the local and regional newspaper, La Nueva España, in 1981.
 He was made Knight Commander of the Order of Rio Branco by the government of Brazil in 2004.
 In September 2005 the Government of the Principality of Asturias awarded him the Autonomous Region's highest honour, the Gold Medal of Asturias.
 This award is conferred on rare occasions and has been bestowed on such public figures as the Prince of Asturias, scientists Severo Ochoa and Grande Covián and Sabino Fernández Campo, the Count of Latores.

-In September 2006 he was given the Medal for Police Merit by the Spanish Ministry for Justice and Home Affairs.
+In September 2006 he was given the Medal for Police Merit by the Spanish Ministry for Justice and Interior.
 The Avilés city council awarded him the city's gold medal in October 2006 and in February 2007 he was named Honorary Citizen of Aller by the Aller Town Council.
-That same year, the Spanish Ministry of Foreign Affairs and Cooperation's Diplomatic School awarded him both the Carlos III Medal, its highest honour, and a gold medal.
+That same year, the Ministry of Foreign Affairs and Cooperation's Diplomatic School awarded him both the Carlos III Medal, its highest honour, and a gold medal.
 He was also awarded a gold medal by the Veterinaries' Association of the Principality of Asturias, as well as the Cross of the Order of Merit of the Civil Guard with a white ribbon.
 In 2008, the International School of Protocol awarded him its gold medal.
 In addition, he received the Manzana de Oro from the Asturian Centre of Madrid in 1996, the Businessman and Professional of the Year Award, from Astur Manager (2000), Puerta de Asturias (2000), Master de Oro, from the Forum for Top Management (2002), Madreña de Oro, from the Asturian Centre of Seville (2002) and Faba de Oro (2004).